-- Many women have less interest in having sex after giving birth.
-It is totally normal.
-You may have vaginal tenderness and dryness after your delivery and that might make sex painful. - New parents often feel tired because they are taking care of their baby.
-This can reduce anyone's sex drive. - Many women get a lot of touch caring for their baby.
-You might need some space. - Many women do not feel as sexy during the postpartum period.
-Your feelings about your body change, because this post-baby body is new to you. - Getting used to the role of "mom" might not mix with feeling sexy at first. - Baby blues, postpartum depression, and feeling very worried can all lower your interest in sex.
+This can reduce anyone's sex drive. - Many birthing people get a lot of touch caring for their baby.
+You might need some space. - Many birthing peoople do not feel as sexy during the postpartum period.
+Your feelings about your body change; this post-baby body is new to you. - Getting used to the role of "mom" might not mix with feeling sexy at first. - ★ Baby blues, postpartum depression, and feeling very worried can all lower your interest in sex.
 Feeling down?
 Ask your health care provider for help.

-Tips for Talking About Sex with Your Partner.
+Tips for Talking About Sex with Your Partner